unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 Install the battery when the enclosure is open.
 Battery holder should have the polarity written on the bottom.
 Please check carefully before inserting the battery.

+The place with the spring on the holder is the negative (-) side.

 ![SD](./images/battery_install.jpg)

 **PLEASE BE EXTRA CAREFUL TO + and - POLARITY OF THE BATTERY**

-When installed the battery with the wrong polarity, it can cause a fire.
+When installed the battery with the wrong polarity, it can cause a unreparable damange to the device.

 # Step 2.
 Prepare SD card